human-conditions/yodrew.github.io-original/_pages/introduction.md

 Besides this supporting evidence, no data contradicting the basic idea has yet emerged.
 Interest in darkness is growing worldwide.
 I met an internationally recognized psychology professor with decades of experience as a flotation researcher.
 She unqualifiedly agrees with my theory and wants to do research with my exact method.
 Wherever I go, people are as struck as I am by the simple logic of this idea and want to try a retreat.

-As Finn says, what else can go right?

 #### application

 ##### audience